bigeasy/proof/README.md

 Progress is only shown when we're piping, but that can only go in with a switch.

 Much easier to test when it emits structure.

+## Why I Wrote My Own Framework

+Specifically, I ran into a problem where Streamline's magic must be in a function that provides a `function (error, result) {}` callback.
+Frameworks want you to write your tests in a function that they specify.
+If you program with Streamline, then you realize you're always going to have a certain amount extra cruft to get a test going.
+I find that the more cruft there is, the less likely it is that I'll write a test.
+I'm more likely to write a one liner program.
+This made we want a test framework that worked with one (or two, three, seven) liner programs.
+It made me want to use a test harness that gave me a blank slate.

+This is my test framework.
+There are many like it, but this one is mine.

+There is a lot of extra stuff your grarden variety test frameworks.
+Folks put a lot of thought into testing, which is an area that invites over-engineering.
+The prefect bicycle shed.

+I don't want to pay for those features; compatability with CI frameworks I don't use, compatability with IDEs I don't use, histograms that I'll never look at.
+I've never thought to myself, boy, if only I could see my test results in XML, JSON, RDF and YAML, then I'd really get to the bottom of this pesky bug.

+I don't want to depend on a test runner to run my tests.
+The test runner here runs tests, it does not load them, set them up and tear them down.
+It just runs them and reports on how they ran.

+I don't want to have fiddle with a test runner to run a specific test.
+I want a each test to be a a program.
+I want to group my tests into suites by grouping my test programs into directories.
+When I want to run a specific test, I'll just run the test program directly.

+I'm happy to pay the extra millis to spawn a process per test, because it is so much easier to write a test program, with a clean program state, and not have to worry about teardown.
+I don't want my test runner to manage memory, file handles and sockets.
+Let the operating system to do that.

+I do want pretty green check marks.
+Those are *very* important to me.
+You'll see that my check marks are green and they use UNICODE check marks.
+I splurged on the check marks.
+They make me happy.